VeloViewer WorldTour Package

 The VeloViewer WorldTour package is made up of two main parts:

-1. Race Hub – A single page that lists all of the team’s races for the season with links to the details of each race/stage.
-Any number of custom waymarkers can be added to each race/stage to highlight the location of climbs, sprints, feeds, hazards or anything else along the route which will then be displayed in the Live app and can also be exported and loaded onto the rider’s head-units.
+Race Hub – A configurable list of all the organisation’s races for the season.
+There are links to detailed route information for each race/stage.
+Waymarkers can be added to each race/stage to highlight the location of climbs, sprints, feeds, hazards and other key features of the course.
+This information is displayed via the Live app and can be exported and loaded onto the riders’ head-units.

 • Best to drop me an email Wilson.
 STrava/VeloViewer will of course allow for routes in any country.
 The WorldTour teams using VeloViewer use it for their South American races as well as everywhere else in the world they race.